cultureandempire/cultureandempire.github.io/cande.md

 Here is the key.
 Even if you cannot win a fight -- and it is absurd to think the Spider would lose any fight it starts -- you can force the other side to a negotiated solution if you can make it too costly for them to govern.
 By the mid-1980's, the townships had become ungovernable as people stopped cooperating with the system.
 The youth stopped going to school, and focused instead on civil protest.
 You give us no future, they said, so we will not invest in yours.

 O'Malley argues that Apartheid was its own cure, in that by breaking South African society apart by color, Apartheid also made it ungovernable.
 This may be partly true, and it is a good appeal to the intrinsic morality of a sane society, though I'd counter this with the example of the US.
-That shows a massively segregated country, which exhibits all the signs of collective stupidity, yet is a society robustly under control (please, US, prove me wrong).
+It shows a massively segregated country, which exhibits all the signs of collective stupidity, yet is a society robustly under control (please, US, prove me wrong).

 Rather, I believe two other factors that turned Apartheid from an obviously profitable strategy to a hopelessly costly one.
 One was the fall in the cost of communications.
 Pretoria, isolated and distant, could maintain its regime as long as resistance was disorganized and local.
 However, it became so easy to report on events, and to carry images of oppression around the world.
 By the late 1980's the global anti-apartheid movement used electronic bulletin boards and email to organize.